silverstripe/silverstripe-framework/docs/en/topics/configuration.md

   FRAGMENT_INCLUDED = (ONLY && ONLY) && !(EXCEPT && EXCEPT)

-That is, the fragment will be included if all Only rules match, except if all Except rules match
+That is, the fragment will be included if all Only rules match, except if all Except rules match.

+Also, due to YAML limitations, having multiple conditions of the same kind (say, two `EnvVarSet` in one "Only" block) will result in only the latter coming through.

 ### The values